IBM-Cloud/terraform-provider-ibm/website/docs/d/security_group.html.markdown

 The following arguments are supported:

-* `name` - (Required, string) The name of the security group, as it was defined in IBM Cloud Infrastructure (SoftLayer).
+* `name` - (Required, string) The name of the security group, as it was defined in IBM Cloud Classic Infrastructure (SoftLayer).
-* `description` - (Optional, string) The description of the security group, as it was defined in IBM Cloud Infrastructure (SoftLayer).
+* `description` - (Optional, string) The description of the security group, as it was defined in IBM Cloud Classic Infrastructure (SoftLayer).
 * `most_recent` - (Optional, boolean) If more than one security group has the same name or description, you can set this argument to `true` to import only the most recent security group.
   **NOTE**: The search must return only one match, otherwise Terraform fails.
 Ensure that your name and description combinations are specific enough to return a single security group key only, or set the `most_recent` argument to `true`.